Combinatorial Hopf algebra structure on packed square matrices: Alternating sign matrices

 \begin{Proposition} The map~$\phi_{s} : \ASM \to \K(q)$ linearly defined, for any $s \in \NN$ and any ASM~$\delta$ of size~$n$ by

-is an algebra morphism. \end{Proposition} \begin{proof} This result follows immediately from the fact that the product of two matrices of sizes~$n_1$ and~$n_2$ in~$\ASM$ over the fundamental basis does not add nor remove nonzero entries and contains~$\binom{n_1 + n_2}{n_1}$ terms. \end{proof}
+is an algebra morphism. \end{Proposition} \begin{proof} This result follows immediately from Lemma~\ref{lem:io} and the fact that the product of two matrices of sizes~$n_1$ and~$n_2$ in~$\ASM$ over the fundamental basis contains~$\binom{n_1 + n_2}{n_1}$ terms. \end{proof}